-The tattered pages of a copy of The Seattle Daily Times from 1924 tell the beginnings of a story, still true over eighty years later:
+The tattered pages of a copy of The Seattle Daily Times from 1924 tell the beginnings of a story, still true over ninety years later:

 It was a celebration of the highest caliber when The Olympic opened in the midst of the Roaring Twenties.
 The opening night dinner and dance held December 6, 1924 are considered a milestone in the history of the Pacific Northwest.
 More than 2,000 Seattleites and guests attended the gala, with hundreds more lining the streets to glimpse the new hotel.
 Its opening introduced new standards for lavish social affairs, previously only found in large East Coast cities.